MrNewcity/Expanse/README.md

 **Workshop:** https://steamcommunity.com/sharedfiles/filedetails/?id=2186957033

-**DRM-Free:** Simply download the latest version from this GitHub page.
+**DRM-Free:** Simply download the latest release from this GitHub page.
 To install, place the folder into the Mods folder at your game directory.

 # License
 Copyright © 2020 Michael Villeneuve